Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): madGLP is Grassroots

-Since $c/P \in C(P)$, the local states of agents in $P$ contain no global links to agents in $P' \setminus P$---all their variable pairs are internal to $P$.
+\emph{Obliviousness condition}: All madGLP transactions are unary (Reduce, Send, and Receive each act on a single agent), so no transaction has participants spanning both $P$ and $P'$.
+Therefore no equivalence class with spanning participants exists, and the condition of Proposition~\ref{prop:tb-oblivious} is satisfied vacuously.

-Consider agents $p \in P$ and $q \in P' \setminus P$.
-Agent $p$ can execute a Reduce transaction that outputs $\mathit{msg}(q, X)$ on its network output stream, where $X$ is a fresh writer.
-This triggers $p$'s \texttt{global\_send} goal for the index-0 serializer, and a subsequent Send transaction at $p$ places the message in the communication channel to $q$.
-A Receive transaction at $q$ then processes the message, establishing a global link: agent $q$ creates an entry $(X_q, p, i)$ in its global writers table and adds $X_q?$ to its network input stream.
+\emph{Interactivity}: Let $P, P' \subset \Pi$ be disjoint and nonempty.
+Let $\hat{r}$ be a correct run of madGLP$(P \cup P')$ in which some $p \in P$ executes a Reduce that outputs $\mathit{msg}(q, X?)$ on its network output stream for some $q \in P'$, triggering a \texttt{global\_send} goal addressed to $q$'s index-0 serializer.
+A subsequent Send at $p$ places the cold-call message in the communication channel to $q$, and a Receive at $q$ localizes it: the reader global name $\_r(p,i)$ in the message yields a global writers table entry $(Z_q, p, i)$ at $q$ recording $p$ (Definition~\ref{def:localize}).
+The run $\hat{r}$ is correct: the cold-call is delivered (by fair message delivery) and processed, and every enabled equivalence class is eventually taken.

-Agent $q$ can then execute Reduce transactions that eventually assign $X_q := T$ for some term $T$.
-This triggers $q$'s \texttt{global\_send} goal, and Send at $q$ followed by Receive at $p$ delivers the value back.

-In either case, the resulting configuration $c'$ has agent $p$'s global writers table or spawned goals containing references to agent $q \in P' \setminus P$.
-These constitute ``alien traces''---the configuration $c'/P$ contains global names or entries referencing agents outside $P$, which could not have been produced by agents in $P$ running alone.
-Hence $c'/P \notin C(P)$.

-Since such a computation exists for any valid configuration $c$, the madGLP transactions are interactive. \end{proof}